christoph-fricke/logging-library/README.md

 The `ConsoleHandler` classed has a static `toggle` method with might be used in a browser to toggle of all logs in production but toggle them back on with a global function if needed.
+The `toggle` method returns a boolean, indicating whether console handlers are on or off after the call.
 Example for a global function in Typescript:

 ```typescript
 declare global {